SchoolSaint Gianna School of Health Sciences

 Association for Athletic Training EducationAthletic training at the University of Mary is a founding member of the Association for Athletic Training Education.

-View additional information regarding the accreditation of this program.
+View BOC pass rate, graduation and employment rate, and retention rate and additional information regarding the accreditation of this program.

 Careers & Outcomes

 Athletic trainers work in a wide range of professional settings — everything from the Mayo Clinic and NASA to Cirque du Soleil, Disney World, and NBC's "The Biggest Loser."
-The U.S. Bureau of Labor Statistics projects employment of athletic trainers to grow by 16% through 2029, much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics projects employment of athletic trainers to grow by 17% from 2021 to 2031, much faster than the average for all occupations.
 Graduates of the athletic training program find careers in education, medical, military, and sports and entertainment industries.

 Rachel Johnson Krug, EdD